Ryōhei Kimura

 Ryōhei Kimura (木村 良平, Kimura Ryōhei) is a Japanese actor and singer.
-His roles include Ryouta Kise in the Kuroko no Basket series, Bokuto Koutarou in Haikyū!!, Eichi Sakurai in Full Moon o Sagashite, Tartaglia/Childe in Genshin Impact, Chihiro Furuya in Sankarea, Roche in Neo Angelique ~Abyss~ series, Hinata from Angel Beats!, Akira Takizawa in Eden of the East, Shouma Takakura in Mawaru Penguindrum, Kodaka Hasegawa in Boku wa Tomodachi ga Sukunai, Touji Ato in Tokyo Ravens, Kaito Yashio in Robotics;Notes, Sorey in Tales of Zestiria, Joshua Levinth in Lord of Heroes, and Joshua Kiryu in The World Ends with You series.
+His roles include Ryouta Kise in the Kuroko no Basket series, Bokuto Koutarou in Haikyū!!, Eichi Sakurai in Full Moon o Sagashite, Tartaglia in Genshin Impact, Chihiro Furuya in Sankarea, Roche in Neo Angelique ~Abyss~ series, Hinata from Angel Beats!, Akira Takizawa in Eden of the East, Kashimo Hajime in Jujutsu Kaisen, Shouma Takakura in Mawaru Penguindrum, Kodaka Hasegawa in Boku wa Tomodachi ga Sukunai, Touji Ato in Tokyo Ravens, Kaito Yashio in Robotics;Notes, Sorey in Tales of Zestiria, Joshua Levinth in Lord of Heroes, and Joshua Kiryu in The World Ends with You series.
 He won the Best Supporting Actor Award at the 6th Seiyu Awards.
 He is affiliated with Himawari Theatre Group.